 NOI should not be construed as an alternative to net earnings or cash flow from operating activities determined in accordance with GAAP.
 Management's method of calculating NOI may differ from other issuers' methods of calculating NOI and accordingly, may not be comparable to NOI reported by other issuers.

-NOI has only been prepared for the three months ended June 30, 2007 since all of REIT's real estate assets were purchased late in the first quarter 2007.
+NOI has only been prepared for the three months ended June 30, 2007 and the three months ended September 30, 2007 since all of the REIT's real estate assets were purchased late in the first quarter 2007.